fastify/fastify-static/README.md

 Default: `undefined`

 To enable `hash`, you must first disable the `wildcard` option.
 When enabled, `hash` lets the user access assets dynamically using the decorated `getHashedAsset` function.
-This in turn enables the usage of a very high `maxAge` so that the content can be cached as long as possible.
+This in turn makes possible the usage of a very high `maxAge` so that the content can be cached as long as possible.
 If any modifications are made, the hash will simply update and the cache will bust.

 #### Example: